Associate Professor and Educational and Developmental Psychologist

 Image by Benny Capp

-Dr Kelly-Ann Allen, PhD is an educational and developmental psychologist, senior lecturer at Monash University and senior honorary fellow of the University of Melbourne .
+Dr Kelly-Ann Allen, PhD is an associate professor and educational and developmental psychologist at Monash University and honorary principal fellow of the University of Melbourne .
 With more than ten years’ experience as a school psychologist, she currently combines her academic research interests in the area of belonging with her knowledge as a practitioner to collaborate with international colleagues and translate her research to applied educational contexts.

 Kelly-Ann’s interest in belonging has led her to author and edit several books including: The Psychology of Belonging (Routledge), School Belonging in Adolescents: Theory, research, and practice (Springer), Pathways to Belonging: Contemporary research in school belonging (Brill), and Boosting School Belonging in Adolescents: Interventions for teachers and mental health professionals (Routledge).
 She has also contributed to a growing number of academic and non-academic publications, presented at international and national conferences and is regularly called upon for media interactions and invited lecturers in the area of belonging.
 An open access policy on school belonging (free to download) is available in here latest book, Building Better Schools with Evidence-based Policy: Adaptable Policy for Teachers and School Leaders.